Look for these helpful signs & plaques along the Shawshank Trail!

 The structure was built in 1886 where Peter Bissman's expanded wholesale grocery still stands today.
 In the early 1930s the twenty smokestacks on the north and south sides of the Bissman's filled the early morning air with the rich aroma of coffee, as its own brands Red Ban Java Blend, Steel Cut and Acme were prepared fresh each day.
 Downtown residents would wake to the scent of roasting coffee beans and return home at workday's end to the fragrance of roasting peanuts.
 The building has an early Romantic Gothic styling and shares a haunting similarity with the Historic Ohio State Reformatory since they were both built in the same year by the same architect.

 In 2007 the building was leased to a major film production company, The Midnight Syndicate, for the production of The Dead Matter, a vampire movie to be released in October of 2008.
 The Bissman building, nicknamed as Dead Souls Studio, has a long history of haunted activities and has hosted ghost hunters from all directions.
-The Bissman Building is not open to the general public for walk-in visitors touring the Shawshank Trail.
-You may take photos of the outside of the building.
+If the front door of the Bissman Building is open, come in!
+You are encouraged to take photos of the outside of the building, too!
 For inquiries about the Haunted Bissman Building's paranormal investigations, please contact Joe James, Project Manager, only for paranormal tours and paranormal investigations at 419-295-5002 or email@example.com .

 The Haunted Bissman Building was the site of the Brewer Hotel where Brooks, actor James Whitmore, went to stay and hung himself soon after being paroled from the Shawshank Prison.
 Please note that only the front of the building was used in the movie.
 The actual "hotel room" where Brooks stayed was staged at the Historic Ohio State Reformatory.
 The building was also utilized in the film as the front office of the building for the set of the Portland Daily Bugle.
 While in front of the Haunted Bissman Building, look ahead (south) to find the City Mills Building on the corner of Fifth and Main Streets and imagine Brooks with suitcase in hand, trying desperately to cross 5th St. on his way to the Brewer Hotel.